exoego/rspec-openapi/README.md

 rspec-openapi tries to keep manual modifications as much as possible when generating specs.
 You can directly edit `doc/openapi.yaml` as you like without spoiling the automatic generation capability.

+## Project status

+PoC / Experimental

+This worked for some of my Rails apps, but this may raise a basic error for your app.

-## TODO
+### TODO

-1. Detect routed path from method / path (Rails-specific)
-2. Get request params
+1. Get request params
-3. Reducing the amount of Resource class duplications: Especially cursor-based pagination? (requires manual edit?)
+2. Reducing the amount of Resource class duplications: Especially cursor-based pagination? (requires manual edit?)
-4. Represent a list of resources properly (do we need type merge from the beginning, or just pick the first element?)
+3. Represent a list of resources properly (do we need type merge from the beginning, or just pick the first element?)
-5. Support nested object
+4. Support nested object
-6. Change error response's recource class
+5. Change error response's recource class
-7. Do something for nil (nullable)
+6. Do something for nil (nullable)

+### Current limitations

+* This only works for RSpec request specs
+* Only Rails is supported for looking up a request route

-## Design notes about missing features
+### Other missing features with notes

 * Delete obsoleted endpoints
   * Give up, or at least make the feature optional?